pingcap/docs-cn/tools/troubleshooting-sharding-ddl-locks.md

 No bad impact.
 After you have manually broken the lock, the subsequent sharding DDL statements can be automatically synchronized normally.

-## Condition three: DM-master restarts
+## Condition three: the DM-master restarts

 After a DM-worker sends the sharding DDL information to DM-master, this DM-worker will hang up, wait for the message from DM-master, and then decide whether to execute or skip this DDL statement.